-A mad dog was killed on our streets one day this week by Chief Cannon!
+A mad dog was killed on our streets one day this week by Chief Cannon.
 This rabid animal had bitten several others before it was dispatched.
-We think they too should die else this trouble may continue indefinitely.
+We think they too should die else this trouble may con tinue indefinitely.

-A negro man was killed by light ning on Mr. Noah Whetstone's plantation, on Bull Swamp, on Tuesday, while standing under a tree, and a white man, by the name of Caigler, under the same tree, was shocked
+A negro man was killed by light ning on Mr. Noah Whetstone's plan tation, on Bull Swamp, on Tuesday, while standing under a tree, and a white man, by the name of Caigler, under the same tree, was shocked severely.

-The Edisto steamer is still spoken of, and we believe, from the character of the gentleman at the head of the enterprise, she will soon be "walking the waters like a thing of life."
-We hope to see it, and to enjoy a trip up the Edisto before the summer is ended.
+The Edisto steamer is still spoken of, and we believe, from the charac ter of the gentleman at the head of the enterprise, she will soon be "walk ing the waters like a thing of life.'
+We hope to see it, and to enjoy a trip up the Edisto before the summer i

-The new buildings of Mr. Way and Mrs. Vince, on Russell Street, are in rapid progress, and will soon. under the magic touch of Capt.
-Bell. add another adornment to that por tion of our city.
+The new buildings of Mr. Way and Mrs. Vince, on Russell Street are in rapid progress, and will soon, under the magic touch of Capt.
+Bell add another adornment to that por tion of our city.
 We are pleased to note these evidences of thrift.
-There s room enough for more.
+There is room enough for more.

 Rev. Wm.
 H. DaPrade delivered a fine sermon before the young ladies of the Columbia Female College on last Sunday morning.
-This was the commencement sersion.
-This school will soon enjoy the summer vacation, and the young ladies will be happy in their Lomes after a season of study and toil.
+This was the commencement sermon.
+This school will soon enjoy the summer vacation, and the young ladies will be happy in their homes after a season of study and toil.

-The fishing season is fairly opened, and it is no unusual sight to see more than a dozen followers of Isnac-Walton on their way to the river S. Thompson, and other prominent every day, with "worm and fly," seek- men, who are using them.
-A sine quaing therewith to entice some member of the fluny tribe on shore.
+The fishing season is fairly opened, and it is no unusual sight to see more than a dozen followers of Isaac-Walton on their way to the river every day, with "worm and fly," seeking therewith to entice some member of the finny tribe on shore.
 The result is, now and then, success, but oftener fisherman's luck.

 The delegation from the Elliotts and Young Americas were magnificently entertained in Columbia by their neighbors.
-They made a most creditable and handsome appearance n line, and returned home much pleased with the hospitality and the pleasure they enjoyed while at the big Court House.
+They made a most creditable and handsome appearance in line, and returned home much pleased with the hospitality and the pleasure they enjoyed while at the big Court House.

-The Rev. W. L. Johnson was ar rested by the Charleston police on Wednesday, for carrying four mockingbirds in one tage, in violation of the game laws of the State.
-He was released on the deposit of \$20 for his appearance before the Recorder's Court, but left the city, and so forfeited his bail.
+The Rev. W. L. Johnson was ar rested by the Charlesten police on Wednesday, for earrying four mockingbirds in one cage, in violation of the game laws of the State.
+He was released on the deposit of \$20 for his though hurridly gotten up, was a appearance before the Recorder's pleasant and successful affair.
+The Court, but left the city, and so for spacious.
+Court House Hall was feited his bail.